How Much Will it Cost to Start My Family Law Case in Los Angeles?

 How Can a Divorce Lawyer Help Your Case?

 Whether your case is simple or complex there will be costs involved.
 The lawyers at Berenji & Associates have experience in ensuring that your rights are protected and that you only pay the minimum costs required.
 If you have a family law issue, do not go it alone.
-We help keep costs low by offering a free consultation for your case.
+We help keep costs low by offering a free case evaluation for your case.
 Contact us today for help on your case!